VoltServer/uboot-bootcount/README.md

-# U-Boot Davinci Bootcounter
+# U-Boot Davinci Bootcount Manager

 U-Boot implements a [boot count scheme](http://www.denx.de/wiki/view/DULG/UBootBootCountLimit) that can be used to detect multiple failed attempts to boot Linux.
-On Davinci (TI AM 33xx) the bootcount is stored in the `RTC SCRATCH2` register.
+On Davinci (TI AM 335x) the bootcount is stored in the `RTC SCRATCH2` register.
 However there's no way to read or write this register from userspace.
 This tool provides a means to read and write the bootcount value.